itamarc/action-itemplate-ghpages/README.md

       ref: gh-pages
     - uses: itamarc/action-itemplate-ghpages@v1
       with:
-        # The relative path to the folder that contains your site's templates (required)
+        # The relative path to the folder that contains your site's templates
+        # or the identification of the template set you want to use (required)
         templates_folder: templates
         # Allow the templates to be stored in subfolders under templates_folder (not required, default 'false').
         # The output folders tree will map the input.